heahminan/Project-1---My-Battleship-Game/README.md

 2. Identify the essential elements.

-- How many ships do I want?
+- How many ships will my game have?
-- Let's set 1 ship.
+- 1 Destroyer

 3. What minimally needs to work?

 - Able to mark the spots, i.e. place the ships on my table
 - Able to store the spots, i.e. store the location of the ships
+- store vertical or horizontal positions
 - Able to allow the computer shoot down my ship
 - Able to display that the computer won